daniel5gh/blog/_posts/2015-03-07-python-qt-event-handling-coroutines.markdown

 has yielded an `ASyncTask`.
 This task is given a `finished_callback` that consists of, and this is where minds get blown if they weren't already, a partial function that is made up of ourselves (`execute`) and the decorated generator as first argument.
-When its called by the task the second argument will be the tasks result.
+When it's called by the task the second argument will be the tasks result.

 {% highlight python %}